 Not in the first 90 days.
 A reorg in the first quarter signals that you are operating on authority rather than earned trust, and it generates exactly the political resistance that kills mandates.
 The exception is when you inherit a structure that actively prevents quick wins — a reporting line that routes you through someone who blocks pilots, or a team where nobody can ship software.
 In those cases, make the minimum structural change required to unblock the work, and frame it as enabling delivery, not consolidating power.

 The first 90 days do not decide whether you win.
 They decide whether you get a second 90 days — and a second, and a third, until enough compounding wins exist to survive the inevitable quarter where something important does not ship on time.
-The math is brutal: most failed transformations did not fail because the technology was wrong.
+The math is straightforward: most failed transformations did not fail because the technology was wrong.
 They failed because the credibility required to make hard decisions in months four through nine was never built in months one through three.

 The leaders who lose this role do not lose it because AI is hard.
 They lose it because they confuse the mandate with the trust.
 The mandate arrives on day one.
 The trust is earned stakeholder by stakeholder, week by week, number by number.
 The CFO who understood the financial baseline from week one becomes the person who defends your budget in the room you are not in.
 The CISO who co-authored the policy becomes the person who says yes to the tool that would otherwise have taken three months of review.
 The BU head who co-owned pilot one becomes the person who brings you pilot four.